WZJoyce/RememberMe/README.md

 # RememberMe
-A small project that stores and adds resources
+A small project that stores and adds learning resources It can help you save what you want to learn （Like a notebook）

 ## Project setup
 ```